 Both the Victorian approach and the modern French approach sound like slow food to me!

-Considering that the US is #1 among nations in obesity but the Western European Continent ranges from #19 to #36 (France is #28), perhaps it’s worth looking at table etiquette and customs as one of the factors that pre-dispose Americans to put on more weight.
-(UK and Ireland are #8 and #9, so they don’t look like such good role models as the Continent.)
+The US is #1 among nations in obesity but the Western European Continent ranges from #19 to #36 (France is #28).
+Therefore, perhaps it’s worth looking at table etiquette and customs as factors that pre-dispose Americans to put on more weight.
+(UK and Ireland are #8 and #9.
+Thus they don’t look like such good role models as the Continent.)

 Have you ever purposely experimented with Slow Food, in the sense of pacing yourself to eat slowly?
 What results did you observe?